MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/customer-engagement-apps/configure-knowledge-categories-articles.md

    ![Associate a category to a knowledge article](media/kb-associate-category.png "Associate a category to a knowledge article")

 > [!NOTE]
 > You can also add related articles, related products, and keywords to a knowledge article.
-For more information on managing knowledge articles, see [manage knowledge articles](../customer-service/customer-service-hub-user-guide-knowledge-article.md).
+For more information on managing knowledge articles, see [Create and manage knowledge articles](https://docs.microsoft.com/dynamics365/customer-service/customer-service-hub-user-guide-knowledge-article).

 ## Remove a category from an article